28 killed, 22 missing as rains lash in Himachal Pradesh, Punjab & Uttarakhand

 During the last 24 hours, many places in Himachal Pradesh saw very heavy rains and thundershowers.
 These rains brought an immense loss to property and day to day life over the region.

 At least 28 people were killed and 22 others went missing as incessant rains created havoc in parts of Himachal Pradesh, Punjab and Uttarakhand.
-Besides, a flood alert was sounded in parts of Delhi, Haryana, Punjab and Uttar Pradesh as Yamuna and other rivers were in spate.
+Besides, a flood alert was sounded in parts of Delhi, Haryana, Punjab and Uttar Pradesh as the Yamuna and other rivers were in spate.

 In Himachal Pradesh, 22 people including two Nepalese lost their lives as rains remained unabated.
 Reports say that nine people died in Shimla, five in Solan, two each in Kullu, Sirmaur, Solan and Chamba and one each in Una and Lahaul-Spiti districts.
 Landslides hit a spot near the RTO office, leaving three people dead.
 One person sustained injuries in the incident.
-Following the downpour, district officials in the state have ordered closure of all educational institutions in Shimla and Kullu on Monday.
+Following the downpour, district officials in the state have ordered the closure of all educational institutions in Shimla and Kullu on Monday.

 In Punjab, three people were reported killed as the roof of their house collapsed.
 Eleven people, including four women, have been rescued after they got stuck when the overflowing water of Beas river flooded their village in Punjab's Gurdaspur district.
 Heavy rain remained unabated in the state and neighbouring Haryana following which the Army has been asked to remain on standby after 8.14 lakh cusec water was released from the Hathini Kund barrage in the Yamuna river.